andresmontoyab/Devops/Docker/README.md

 ## VM vs Docker

+- Containers are not mini VMs

+- Containers are just processes

 - Docker containers and virtual machines are both ways of deploying applications inside environments that are isolated from the underlying hardware.

 - Virtual Machine is a Software that tried to emulate a OS.